On mapping class groups and their TQFT representations: Genus one TQFT representations and the Congruence Property

 \begin{theorem}[\cite{Turaev}] MTCs provide TQFTs for (extended) 3-manifolds. \end{theorem}

 Lyubashenko introduced in \cite{Ly} a more general notion of modular tensor category, not necessarily semisimple.
 This extends the invariants defined by Hennings (\cite{He}), Kauffman and Radford (\cite{KR}) and Kuperberg (\cite{Kup}) and works for the category of modules of any finite dimensional factorizable ribbon Hopf algebra.
-Lyubashenko proved that non semisimple MTCs still provide a family of surface mapping class group representations (\cite{Ly2}) and a restricted TQFT, only defined for connected surfaces, which satisfies a weaker version of the monoidal axiom with respect to connected sums (\cite{KL}).
-A TQFT defined for the category of all surfaces and admissible cobordisms was only recently obtained in \cite{DGGPR} underlying the same mapping class group representations (\cite{DGGPR2}).
+Lyubashenko proved that non semisimple MTCs still provide a family of surface mapping class group representations (\cite{Ly2}, see also \cite{FSS}) and a restricted TQFT, only defined for connected surfaces, which satisfies a weaker version of the monoidal axiom with respect to connected sums (\cite{KL}).
+A TQFT defined for the category of all surfaces and admissible cobordisms was only recently obtained in \cite{DGGPR} that gives rise to the same mapping class group representations (\cite{DGGPR2}).